Staff

 Phone Ext.
 121

-Kevin has been at the Club for over 16 years, currently serving as the Director of Club Services.
-In this role, he manages a variety of essential services, including family and caregiver support, volunteer coordination, social and emotional programming, academic growth initiatives, and quality improvement efforts.
+Kevin Mueller has been at the Club for over 16 years, currently serving as the Director of Club Services.
+In this role, he manages a variety of essential services, including family and caregiver support, volunteer coordination, social and emotional programming, academic growth initiatives and quality improvement efforts.
 Kevin helps with the behind-the-scenes planning of our summer and after-school programs, ensuring they run smoothly and effectively.
+Kevin is a coach for a tournament-level soccer team and plays volleyball.
+He volunteers at local events in Oshkosh, contributing his time and energy to support the community in various ways throughout the year.

 What do you love most about your job?